Aarception/Mo-information-security-portfolio/README.md

 Disclaimer: While RDA is attributable to M; M is not attributed to RDA.

+Legal Disclaimer: Having ruled out litigation, I have not been under legal advice since March 15.
+Starting July 20, I will be soliciting legal  advice considering the potential regulatory steps possibly heading into.
+From March 15 until July 19, my communications should be considered without having been under the privilege of legal counsel.

 ---

 This repository contains incident‑driven cybersecurity case studies, penetration‑testing workflows, and reproducible technical labs.